Use Where Statement In SAS To Your Advantage

 The NOT operator can be used with the WHERE statement in many other ways:

-Let’s say you want to have like below and the where statements below are self-explanatory,
+Let’s say you want to display the following values.
+The following WHERE statements are self-explanatory:

 SAME AND

-Multiple WHERE statements in SAS cannot be used in a DATA step like the IF statements.
-When SAS encounters a second WHERE statement in a DATA step, the first is replaced by the second.
+Multiple WHERE statements cannot be used in a DATA step as IF statements.
+If SAS encounters a second WHERE statement, it will replace the first.

 data class;